keshavvinayak01/Innovaccer-assignment/README.md

 ```
 python3 manage.py runserver
 ```
-4. Make sure you have celery and redis-cli installed, then run the celery worker(queue)
+4. Make sure you have celery and redis-cli installed, then run the celery worker(queue) at a second terminal
 ```
 celery worker -A innovaccer worker -l info
 ```

-5. Install the npm packages and start the react client
+5. Install the npm packages and start the react client at a third terminal
 ```
 cd innovaccer-frontend
 npm install